Epley Center for Health Professions

 Right away, it became apparent that the children were fascinated with him.
 I taught certain commands like “sit” and “drop” to children who used phrase speech or could speak in sentences so they could play fetch with Gryffin, and before long, they wanted to know more commands to say to him.
 They were motivated to speak to him and their speech language began to improve.
 Throwing a ball was beneficial for development of bilateral coordination and gross motor skills.
 Gryffin could also play puzzles with the children with a game designed to hid a treat under a bone then let the dog find the treat by smelling each bone.
 He would sit close to the child while I was teaching him or her a new lesson in emotional regulation, and sometimes lay down on their feet when they were getting anxious.

-Gryffin continues to work on his ASD therapy skills with his trainer, but he is able to provide love and support during AAT sessions at this point in his training.
 Gryffin loves his job!
 He stays right by me when I work late preparing for our next AAT session, and eagerly participates in the challenging training that is required for his job.
-He is full of promise, and we cannot wait to see what all the future holds for him!
+We cannot wait to see what all the future holds for him and these wonderful children he loves so much!

 Print Friendly, PDF & Email